mjmccans/docker-socket-proxy/README.md

 ## Inspiration

 This project was inspired by [tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) and [fluencelabs/docker-socket-proxy](https://github.com/fluencelabs/docker-socket-proxy).
-Both of those projects build upon haproxy while I am more familiar (but by no means an expert) with Nginx so I have used that for this project.
-I also wanted to include a finer level of control as included in fluencelabs' project, and include more detailed log details and client messages to assist with setup.
+Both of those projects build upon haproxy while I am more familiar (but by no means an expert) with Nginx so I have used Nginx for this project.
+I also wanted to include a finer level of control similar to what is included in fluencelabs' project, and also wanted to include more detailed log messages and client messages to assist with setup and debuging.